 During the early 1980's, the theater was a home to much of the DIY punk movement and the touring networks that were created to support it.
 In the years since, it has served as an art commune, an underground disco, and a place that specifically hosted raves under the name “The Lish House”.

-Since the theater reopened in 2010 it has been proud to host many fantastic artists including Macklemore & Ryan Lewis, Wilco, The Lumineers, The Head and the Heart, Fleet Foxes, Father John Misty, Everclear, Damien Jurado, Robyn Hitchcock, Andra Day, Noah Gundersen, Griffin House, Ro James, Smino, Sondre Lerche, Joseph, and many more.
+Since the theater reopened in 2010 it has been proud to host many fantastic artists including Macklemore & Ryan Lewis, Wilco, The Lumineers, The Head and the Heart, Fleet Foxes, Father John Misty, Built to Spill, Everclear, Damien Jurado, Robyn Hitchcock, Andra Day, Noah Gundersen, Ro James, Smino, Sondre Lerche, Joseph, and many more.